andrea-dm/yahoo-finance-pynterface/examples/README.md

 ## `getting_dividends.py`
 This script will download the timeseries of APPLE stock splits since January, 1st 1980 via the api 'download',<br />
-and then it will print the data on screen.
+and then it will print the data on screen.<br />
 ![result](resources/getting_splits.png)